RocketGod-git/Flipper_Zero/README.md

 Come hang out with me at:
 https://discord.gg/5DMM6RNtG8

-Pretty much everything her is from @UberGuidoZ repo. https://github.com/UberGuidoZ/Flipper
+Pretty much everything here is from @UberGuidoZ repo. https://github.com/UberGuidoZ/Flipper

 All updates and additions go there.